 Students who meet the Cox admission requirements should complete a Change of Academic Program form at the records office of their current school.
 This form will be forwarded with the student's academic record to the Cox School.
-Business majors normally enter Cox in January of their sophomore year; students who enter later may need additional time to complete degree requirements.
+Business majors normally enter Cox after three terms of full-time enrollment; students who take longer to complete the admission requirements may need additional time to complete degree requirements.